 7th–12th Grade A coached rowing program for youth to learn all aspects of the sport and prepare for competitive races.
 There’s a place on the team for everyone.
 14 week program, runs from March 6 – June 10 Coached practices on Lake Meahagh and the Hudson River at Cortlandt Waterfront.
 Water safety; learning in sleek, […]

-CCRA’s Indoor Row to Music class features a high-energy workout to music on the Concept2 Rowing Machine for a total body workout with maximum calories burn!
-BENEFITS Easy to Learn: The basics of indoor rowing can be learned in 10 minutes or less.
+“…Rowing machines are the new stars of boutique fitness.” —The Wall Street Journal, October 2015 Easy to Learn: The basics of indoor rowing can be learned in 10 minutes or less.
 We’ll teach you everything you need to know.
 Group Motivation: We’ll row together, keeping each other motivated and having fun rowing to music, like spinning. […]

 The mission of the Cortlandt Community Rowing Association is to promote health, ﬁtness and the beneﬁts of team participation through the sport of rowing to people of all ages, experience and ability levels, with an emphasis on youth development.

 This mission includes improving each individuals physical and mental health; developing an appreciation for natural resources, the Hudson river in particular (a American Heritage River) and be a source of environmental awareness and environmental education; introducing people to the sport of rowing that teaches the value of teamwork, the necessity of practice, hard work, time management, and water safety awareness; the development of healthy minds and bodies through the personal and physical challenges of team sport; and the opportunity for continued physical ﬁtness and team camaraderie throughout life.

 CCRA offers rowing and training opportunities for everyone–students in grades 5th-12th wanting to try a new sport, to adult absolute beginners, through experienced masters.